 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission.)
 Click here to read my full disclosure policy.

-For the brackets you want to make sure that they are all square and screwed in at the same height, so that your stand will be level.
+For the brackets, you want to make sure that they are all square and screwed in at the same height.
+This will ensure that your stand will be level.
 Mark the screw holes with a pencil, and then use a tiny drill bit to make a small pilot hole.
 Then use the same drill to set the screws.
-I decided to have 7 inches of the leg piece above the shelf base and 9 inches below, but these measurements are mainly a matter of preference.
+I decided to have 7 inches of the leg piece above the shelf base and 9 inches below.
+However, you could make them any size you’d like.

-Next, start at one edge and hold the the leg flush with the side of the base.
-We found that we needed to bend the brackets out just a little to make sure they were flush with the base.
+Next, start at one edge and hold the leg flush with the side of the base.
+You may need to bend the brackets out just a little to make sure they’re flush with the base.
 We used a paint can to set the base on, making the process a little easier to handle.
 Mark the area for the bracket and make pilot holes just as you did on the leg side.

 I used a dark walnut stain which we had in the basement.
 Next, I need to decide if I’m going to use some poly or wax, or possibly just leave it alone.

 I found this trash can in Kmart and knew it would be perfect for my Sansaveria.
 Of course, it did not have any drainage holes so I made a few with the drill.